algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 *Finance, resources (minirals, energy, food) cannot support exponential population or economic growth... global average service temperature is risings with energy consumption in contrast to nature, photosynthesis, and so on.*

-And I feel drawn to the Super capitalist philanthropists promising relief, as Buffett, the Gates, Scott, Bloomberg... and of course the good activists are also hanging around here.
+And I feel drawn to the Super capitalist philanthropists promising relief, as Buffett, the Gates, Scott, Bloomberg... and of course the good activists are also hanging around here:
-Amnesty International, Doctors Without Borders, King Ocean Seat up, Human Rights Watch, Greenpeace Worldwide Fund, Court for America.
+Amnesty International, Doctors Without Borders, King Ocean Seat up, Human Rights Watch, Greenpeace, Worldwide Fund, Court for America.

+### 7 The Undead

-All these these people arguments, products companies, NGOs, they all embrace the world with their frequency numbers and they propel the tokens of the 20th century resident.
+All these people arguments, products companies, NGOs, they all embrace the world with their frequency numbers and they propel the tokens of the 20th century.

-And so this is interesting that we have super nice minds and sets of of words now and they have a special temp taste.
+And so this is interesting that we have super nice minds and sets of words now and they have a special temp taste.
-The temperament
+The temperament.

+*racism, focus, critique, gender, Internet, humans, modernity, guy, kid, supportivity, activist, paradigm, governance, phone, worry, scenario, router, dick, ontology, highlight, website, mainstream, archive, modernist, video, sexuality, overview, depiction, artwork, modality, heterosexual, populist, tourism, neuropsychology, fieldwork, phenotype...*

-racism focus critique gender Internet human modernity guy kid supportivity activist paradigm governance phone worry scenario router... ontology highlight website mainstream archive, modernist video sexuality overview depiction artwork modality heterosexual populist tourism neuropsychology, field work phenotype, which in fact are inventions of the 20th century.
+which in fact are inventions of the 20th century.
-As these frequency as a frequency number say, these tokens do not know the past time, but they show up with shouting images like this if you go for example with racism.
+As these frequency number say.

+These tokens do not know the past times, but they show up with shouting images. if you go for example with racism.

-unlike some mature 19th
+unlike the mature 19th century tokens.
-century tokens.

-So again, another frequencies and they are they're meeting other birds with surprisingly different friends.
+another frequencies and they are meeting other words with surprisingly different friends.

 And now you look at the temperament here.
 It's just by numbers.

-*Race comes instead of racism comes with marriage with code, lake, needle, sister person, opposition, silence, observation, measure, crime, goose, youth, intelligence, circle, boat, fiddle, rain, bird, liberal song, garden, grammar, year, snow, argument, instance, bride, casket, translator, visit, rider, extreme imagination, distance tower, morning distinction, success, language and wish.*
+*Race, comes instead of racism with marriage, with coat, lake, needle, sister, person, opposition, silence, observation, measure, crime, goose, youth, intelligence, circle, boat, fiddle, rain, bird, liberal song, garden, grammar, year, snow, argument, instance, bride, casket, translator, visit, rider, extreme, imagination, distance tower, morning distinction, success, language and wish.*

-And whose images echo the quite nobility of the 19th century, which what a striking reference difference, the silent images of the 19th century and the shoutings of the 20th century.
+And whose images echo the quite nobility of the 19th century.

+what a striking difference!
+the silent images of the 19th century and the shoutings of the 20th century.

-The token race is silent, racism is shouting, but even if the tongue now it's getting complicated, but even if these tokens are shouting, the images are still fading away, because their images, all the images fade away...
+The token race is silent, racism is shouting.

+but even if these tokens are shouting, the images are still fading away, because their images, all the images fade away...
-they do not.

-So whatever images are, they do not conceal the fact that the large numbers of the 20th century are beyond the imagination.
+they do not conceal the fact that the large numbers of the 20th century are beyond the imagination.
 So there are numbers which are with the imagination and there are numbers which are beyond imagination.

 **For example, beyond imagination is communication works with 200 million meters per second.
 The processor had 200 billion transistors.
-Global computing power is 10 powers 25 FLOPS 2025 generates 180 billion terabytes of data.
+Global computing power is 10 powers 25 FLOPS 2025. generates 180 billion terabytes of data.
 That's beyond anything.**

 These images are afraid of these numbers.
 They prefer to remain within the realm of time, not willing to die.
-They don't want to leave time.

 They stay undead and cannot enter the stage of space.

-It would be such a relief and social media if social media would give up the simple detached and undead.
+It would be such a relief if social media would give up the simple detached and undead:

+*I like it.
-I like it.
+I don't like it.*

-I don't like it and switch to an involved and vivid.
+and switch to an involved and vivid.

+I like that I like.

-I like that.
+I like that I don't like.

-I like, I like that I don't like I don't like that I don't like I don't like that I like.
+I don't like that I don't like.

+I don't like that I like.

-This would be great always 2 times and then I'm involved and then it's very, very clear the undead, they don't like that they like it and makes makes a lot of complications seductively appear everywhere and make you afraid of the voices from behind loud and undead.
+This would be great, always 2 thumbs, and then I'm involved, and then it's very clear: the undead, they don't like that they like it.
+This makes a lot of complications, seductively appear everywhere and make you afraid of the voices from behind loud and undead.

 As Valentino campaign AI Atavras make selling fashion.

 So it's fascinating, but they're undead.

 ### 8 Language Games

 Here I Meet Wittgenstein and now listen to this sentence:

-*The word is all That is the case...
+*The word is all that is the case...
 The limits of my language means the limits of my world...
 Whereof I cannot speak, thereof one must be silent.*
 Tractatus, 1921

 Language, like imagination, fades towards entropic horizon of peaceful silence.